mercedechen/Unit2.FreelancerForum/README.md

 ## Notes

-* render(); is responsible for rendering the calculated average price in the HTML document.

 * When using setInterval();, always pass a function reference as its first argument so that the function is executed at each interval.

 * setTime(); takes a time parameter, clearInterval() will stop setInterval(); immediately.